That alone makes the AEG/WP report off by about $500,000,000.

-The report correctly reflects that as medical claim costs rise in compound fashion (by as much as 9.9% per year in the individual market), the amount that can be saved by DPC-attributed cost reductions also grows in compound fashion.
-These savings are accounted for in AEG/WP’s computations.
+The report reasonably suggests that as medical claim costs rise in compound fashion (by as much as 9.9% per year in the individual market), the amount that might be saved by DPC-attributable cost reductions would also in compound fashion.
+These potential savings are accounted for in AEG/WP’s computations.
 Also, an identical upward, and compounding, trend is built in to their computations for the claims costs of traditional primary care.

 The AWG/WP report assumes, however, the cost of a DPC membership will hold steady at $70 for an entire decade.
-Accordingly, in AEG/WP’s computations the savings from DPC grow exponentially, the costs of traditional primary care grow exponentially, but the costs of DPC remain perfectly flat.
+Accordingly, in AEG/WP’s computations the medical claim savings from DPC grow exponentially, the costs of traditional primary care grow exponentially, the medical costs of downstream (non-priamry) care services grow exponential but the costs of DPC remain perfectly flat.

 Since direct primary care clinics must recruit staff, rent space, and buy goods in the same marketplace as other medical providers, including traditional primary care providers, AEG/WP’s choice to assume a stable $70 clinic fee is problematic.

-If the $70 monthly fee is trended up for a decade by the same 9.9% per year used to calculate future claim prices, including the cost of traditional primary care, the monthly fee reaches $180 a month, and the annual fee increases by more than $1200.
+If the $70 monthly fee is trended up for a decade by the same 9.9% per year AGE/WP selected for its calculation of all other future medical prices, including the cost of traditional primary care, the monthly fee reaches $180 a month, and the annual fee increases by more than $1200.
 Had AEG/WP chosen to perform their DPC savings computation to reflect such seemingly predictable increases, the computed savings would been lowered by hundreds of thousands of dollars.

 Interestingly, the AEG/WP report was published in May 2019.
 At the time, $70 was exactly the monthly DPC fee being charged by SALTA, a direct primary care company co-founded by David Wilson, one of the AEG/WP authors.
 By December 2019, however, SALTA announced that its fixed monthly fee was going up by almost 29%, to $90 a month.